 What is the heat plate made of?
 How do I clean it?

 The heat plate is composed of aluminum with a ceramic non-stick coating.
 To clean the heat plate, you can use commercially available iron cleaner.

 In case you accidentally adhere iron-on film to the plate, get a thick rag and wipe it off quickly while it's still warm.
 Be sure not to touch the heat plate; it's hot!

-We’ve found that HTV (heat-transfer vinyl) needs even heat and a little pressure.
-Every Cricut EasyPress product delivers even heat and you control the amount of pressure.
+We’ve found that iron-on (HTV), or heat transfer vinyl, needs even heat and a little pressure.
+Every Cricut EasyPress product delivers even heat, and you control the amount of pressure.
 For long-lasting transfers, a combination of heat, pressure, and time is needed.
 The balance of these items is what gives successful results.
 The even heat of Cricut EasyPress requires very little pressure.
-Use our recommended settings for best results.
+Use our recommended settings in this online Heat Guide or the Cricut Heat app (for Cricut EasyPress 3) for best results.

 Some applications call for "gentle" pressure, and some call for "firm" pressure.

 - Firm pressure means press down with two hands and 15-20 lbs. of body weight.